 The best interest of the child is used to decide custody, where the children live, what their parenting time schedule is with both parents, as well as which parent makes choices on medical education, extracurricular activities, and religion for the children.
 However, the best interest of the child standard is an extremely broad and often subjective determination, which is what makes child custody cases so difficult.

 A child custody case can have very different outcomes depending on which judge it is presented to, which makes determining the best interests of the child in Atlanta custody cases especially complicated.
-For this reason, it’s important to have an attorney who knows the county and local judges before initiating custody litigation.
+For this reason, it’s important to have a child custody attorney who knows the county and local judges before initiating custody litigation.

 There is a never-ending list of factors and circumstances in a child’s life that can affect their welfare.
 While each judge may determine a child’s best interests differently, the court generally considers how the kids are doing educationally, different school districts, potential commute times to school, and what schools are ranked best.